 Air Atomized Spray

-The paint is directly forced out of a narrow opening to create pressure.
-This technique requires precision and skill but does not cause loss of material like the Air Atomized spraying technique does.
+The paint is directly forced out of a narrow opening to create pressure, without using compressed air.
+This technique requires precision and skill, but does not cause loss of material like the Air Atomized spraying technique does.
 This method is often used for larger auto paint jobs and provides a more efficient and cost-effective alternative when compared with traditional spray painting.

 High Volume, Low Pressure

-This offers higher transfer efficiency.
+This method offers higher transfer efficiency.
 HVLP equipment propels large quantities of low-pressure air to the gun applicator and yields lesser overspray and blowback, reducing the amount of wasted paint.
 HVLP spraying is a good choice since it is a more environmentally friendly option than traditional spray painting.
 It’s also great for producing a high-quality, smooth finish.